Karrie Karahalios

 Kyratso (Karrie) G. Karahalios is an American computer scientist and professor at the MIT Media Lab.
 She is noted for her work on the impact of computer science on people and society, analyses of social media, and algorithm auditing.
 Previously, she was a co-founder of the Center for People and Infrastructures at the University of Illinois at Urbana-Champaign.

 Education

-She received her bachelor's degree at MIT in EECS in 1994, ME in EECS in 1995, S.M. in Media Arts and Sciences in 1997, and a PhD in Media Arts and Sciences in 2004.
+She received her bachelor's degree and M.E. in electrical engineering and computer science in 1994 and 1995, respectively, and her M.S. in media arts and science in 1997 and Ph.D. in media arts and sciences in 2004, all from the Massachusetts Institute of Technology.

 Career and research

 Karahalios joined the Department of Computer Science at the University of Illinois at Urbana-Champaign in 2004 as an assistant professor and received tenure in 2010.
 In 2017 she was promoted to full professor.
 Her research focuses on social media and the impact of computing on society, including algorithmic bias and methods to detect and analyze such bias, a field termed "algorithm auditing".
 Her 2014 paper on auditing algorithms provided research methods for detecting discrimination on internet platforms has been cited more than 200 times.

 Her most cited paper provides a model for predicting "tie strength" in social media, and has been cited more than 2000 times according to Google Scholar.